 Bachelor of Science (B.S.)

-An undergraduate certificate program is offered in Advertising, Photographic Studies, Public Relations and Nonprofit Organization Management and Leadership.
+An undergraduate certificate program is offered in Photographic Studies and Arts Management.
 The certificate in Non-Profit Arts Organization Management & Leadership is currently inactive.

 A number of minors are available at UMSL.
 Some are offered by individual departments, while others, such as Classical Studies and Africana Studies, are interdisciplinary in nature and involve a number of departments.
-The requirements for the various minors are listed in either the departmental or interdisciplinary sections of this Bulletin.
+The requirements for the various minors are listed the undergraduate certificates or interdisciplinary sections of this Bulletin.